apache/activemq-artemis/docs/user-manual/en/architecture.md

 with the Apache ActiveMQ Artemis server.
 Apache ActiveMQ Artemis currently provides two APIs for messaging at the client side:

 1. Core client API.
-This is a simple intuitive Java API that allows the full set of messaging functionality without some of the complexities of JMS.
+This is a simple intuitive Java API that is aligned with the Artemis internal Core.
+Allowing more control of broker objects, like for example, direct creation of addresses and queues.
+The Core API also offers a full set of messaging functionality without some of the complexities of JMS.

 2. JMS client API.
 The standard JMS API is available at the client side.

 Apache ActiveMQ Artemis also provides different protocol implementations on the server so you can use respective clients for these protocols:

-1. Stomp
+1. AMQP
 2. OpenWire
-3. AMQP
+3. MQTT
+4. STOMP
+5. HornetQ (for use with HornetQ clients).
+6. CORE (Artemis CORE protocol)

 JMS semantics are implemented by a JMS facade layer on the client